-Source: 16 SDR 41, effective September 7, 1989; 23 SDR 31, effective September 8, 1996; 26 SDR 150, effective May 22, 2000.
+Source: 16 SDR 41, effective September 7, 1989; 23 SDR 31, effective September 8, 1996;

 24:05:25:18.
 Action to ensure parent understands.
 The district LEA shall take whatever action is necessary to ensure that the parent understands the proceedings at the IEP team meeting, including arranging for an interpreter for parents who are deaf or whose native language is other than English.